iPankys/DataCamp-Python/README.md

 ## Curso

--[  ] Introduction to Data Visualization with Matplotlib
+-[X] Introduction to Data Visualization with Matplotlib

 -[X] Introduction to Data Visualization with Seaborn

--[ ] Exploratory Data Analysis in Python
+-[X] Exploratory Data Analysis in Python

+-[ ]Sampling in Python

 ## Projeto